UniversalDependencies/docs/_ru-feat/Animacy.md

 a lexical feature of [nouns](ru-pos/NOUN) and inflectional feature of other parts of speech that mark agreement with nouns.
 It is independent of gender, therefore it is encoded separately in some tagsets (e.g. all the Multext-East tagsets).
-On the other hand, in Czech the (almost) only grammatical implications occur within the masculine gender, which is why the PDT tagset does not have animacy as separate feature and instead defines four genders: masculine animate, masculine inanimate, feminine and neuter.

 ### `Anim`: animate